IlanArellano/ihaz/packages/react-ui-utils/README.md

 ## ViewManager

-An enviroment that handle uncontrolled component views in `React`.
+An `View` collection enviroment that handle uncontrolled component views in `React`.

 **Import**